 While the second trimester generally brings relief from some first-trimester symptoms, a few discomforts may persist.
 Here are some common symptoms and tips to manage them:

-Backache: As your baby grows, your center of gravity shifts, leading to lower back pain.
+Backache: As your baby grows, your centre of gravity shifts, leading to lower back pain.
 Maintain good posture, use proper body mechanics, and consider prenatal yoga or exercise classes to strengthen your back muscles.

 Heartburn and Indigestion: The growing uterus puts pressure on the stomach, causing acid reflux and indigestion.
 Eat smaller, more frequent meals, avoid spicy and fatty foods, and elevate your upper body while sleeping.

 Stretch Marks: Rapid weight gain and stretching of the skin can result in stretch marks.
-Moisturize your skin regularly and consider using creams or oils specifically designed to reduce the appearance of stretch marks.
+Moisturise your skin regularly and consider using creams or oils specifically designed to reduce the appearance of stretch marks.